 Can use of LSD during pregnancy cause miscarriage?

 The chance of having a miscarriage from using LSD is not yet known.
-There are some data that suggest the use of LSD may increase the chance to have a miscarriage, but more studies are needed to confirm this risk.
+There are some data that suggest the use of LSD might increase the chance to have a miscarriage.

 Can use of LSD during pregnancy cause birth defects?

-Many of the studies on LSD are very old, and they found different results.
+Many of the studies on LSD are very old and have different results.
 There are reports of babies being born with birth defects, and reports of babies born without birth defects following LSD use during pregnancy.
-Additionally, a study of pregnant women given LSD for medical reasons did not show a link with causing birth defects.
-There is no pattern of birth defects seen with LSD use during pregnancy.
-More pregnancy studies are needed to confirm if LSD causes birth defects.
+One study of pregnant women given LSD for medical reasons did not show a link with causing birth defects.
+No pattern of birth defects has been reported with LSD use during pregnancy.

 Can use of LSD during pregnancy cause learning or behavioral problems for the child?